-BU: 1 - INTRO 2 - OV
+BUSINESS 1 - INTRO 2 - OVERVIEW

-BUSINESS 2 - OVERVIEW SOURCING 3 - ORIGINS TRACEABILITY & 4 - TRANSPARENCY SUPPLY 5 - CHAINS
+SOURCING 3 - ORIGINS TRACEABILITY & 4 - TRANSPARENCY

-Most customer programs also emphasize the importance of agroforestry, and so we promote and enable the planting of multipurpose trees to improve biodiversity, soil health, and carbon storage.
+Most client programs also emphasize the importance of agroforestry, and so we promote and enable the planting of multipurpose trees to improve biodiversity, soil health, and carbon storage.
 Other programs include a qualitative approach to evaluate and reach best practices and incomes for farmers.